cli-kit/cli-command/README.md

 # Command

-Command execution for cli programs, a component of the cli [toolkit][toolkit].
+Command execution for command line interfaces, a component of the [toolkit][toolkit].

 This module is a binding of the [define][define] and [argparse][argparse] modules to provide option parsing and command execution for more complex programs.
 If your requirements are not very complex you may prefer to use [argparse][argparse] by itself.